 Property varies everywhere in the world.
 In the UK, we have quite a few different types of houses.
 Most people have heard the names but couldn’t actually tell you which is which.
 If you’re not sure, then read on - we explain everything below.

 Semi-detached houses come in pairs.
 Typically, 2 houses are joined together by a single, common wall.
 The other walls remain separate from any neighbouring properties.
 Sometimes, the houses mirror each other in appearance.
 Semi-detached houses are generally less expensive than most detached ones.
 They offer a reasonable level of privacy and sometimes have space to extend at the back.

 Terraced houses typically come in rows and each house’s structure is the same.
 A terraced house is one of the houses in these rows that’s sandwiched between 2 other houses.
 This means that every room in your house will immediately adjoin your neighbours’ properties.
 Terraced houses tend to be good value for money, but their situation usually means you’ll have to keep the noise level down or risk disrupting your neighbours.

 End of Terrace

 The name says it all really: an end of terrace house is at the end of a row of terraced houses.
-It shares a common wall with a neighbouring house on only 1 side; the other is detached.
+It shares a common wall with a neighbouring house on only one side; the other is detached.
 They’re like semi-detached houses in this way but are classed differently because they’re attached to terraced houses specifically, rather than another semi-detached house.